IanFinlayson/exploring-cs/chapter04.md

 cost * 1.15
 ```

-This line of code doesn\'t really do anything.
+This line of code doesn't really do anything.
 It multiplies cost by
-1.15, but it doesn\'t save the answer anywhere.
+1.15, but it doesn't save the answer anywhere.
 In order to make use of
 a result like this, we have to put it into a variable.

 Now that we have the amount with a tip added in, we can print it for the